Are you trying to find love in Iowa?

 So, where are the best cities for singles in Iowa?
 We’ve got the answers here.

-These are the best cities for singles in Iowa.
+These are the best cities for singles in Iowa for 2019.
 Try not to jump in the car with a dozen roses:

 - Ames (Photos | Homes For Sale)